ten-protocol/go-ten/design/fast_finality.md

 ## Requirements

 * Finality
-  * Transaction *soft* finality (finality guaranteed by the sequencer) is achieved in under one second
+  * Transaction *soft* finality (finality guaranteed by the sequencer) has a median duration of one second, from when the client submits the transaction to when the host receives the light-batch confirmation
   * There is eventual transaction *hard* finality (finality guaranteed by the L1)
   * The sequencer is strongly incentivised to hard-finalise transactions in the same order they are soft-finalised, and on the agreed cadence